-1. The expenditure of all funds shall conform to a spending plan approved by COAH.
-Funds deposited in the housing trust fund may be used for any activity approved by COAH to address the Lawrence Township's fair share obligation and may be set up as a grant or revolving loan program.
+- 1. The expenditure of all funds shall conform to a spending plan approved by the Superior Court.
+Funds deposited in the housing trust fund may be used for any activity approved by the Superior Court to address the Township's fair share obligation and may be set up as a grant or revolving loan program.
 Such activities include, but are not limited to: preservation or purchase of housing for the purpose of maintaining or implementing affordability controls, rehabilitation, new construction of affordable housing units and related costs, accessory apartment, market to affordable, or regional housing partnership programs, conversion of existing non-residential buildings to create new affordable units, green building strategies designed to be cost saving and in accordance with accepted national or state standards, purchase of land for affordable housing, improvement of land to be used for affordable housing, extensions or improvements of roads and infrastructure to affordable housing sites, financial assistance designed to increase affordability, administration necessary for implementation of the Housing Element and Fair Share Plan, or any other activity as permitted pursuant to N.J.A.C.
-5:97-8.7 through 8.9 and specified in the approved spending plan.

-- 2. Funds shall not be expended to reimburse Lawrence Township for past housing activities. - 3.
+5:93- - 8.16 and specified in the approved spending plan. - 2.
+Funds shall not be expended to reimburse Lawrence Township for past housing activities. - 3.
 At least 30 percent of all development fees collected and interest earned shall be used to provide affordability assistance to low- and moderate-income households in affordable units included in the municipal Fair Share Plan.
 One-third of the affordability assistance portion of development fees collected shall be used to provide affordability assistance to those households earning 30 percent or less of median income by region. - a.
-Affordability assistance programs may include down payment assistance, security deposit assistance, low interest loans, rental assistance, assistance with homeowners association or condominium fees and special assessments, and assistance with emergency repairs. - b.
+Affordability assistance programs may include down payment assistance, security deposit assistance, low interest loans, rental assistance, assistance with homeowners' association or condominium fees and special assessments, and assistance with emergency repairs. - b.
 Affordability assistance to households earning 30 percent or less of median income may include buying down the cost of low or moderate income units in the municipal Fair Share Plan to make them affordable to households earning 30 percent or less of median income.
 The use of development fees in this manner may entitle Lawrence Township to bonus credits pursuant to N.J.A.C.
 5:97-3.7. - c.
 Payments in lieu of constructing affordable units on site and funds from the sale of units with extinguished controls shall be exempt from the affordability assistance requirement. - 4.
-Lawrence Township may contract with a private or public entity to administer any part of its Housing Element and Fair Share Plan, including the requirement for affordability assistance, in accordance with N.J.A.C.
-5:96-18. - 5.
-No more than 20 percent of all revenues collected from development fees, may be expended on administration, including, but not limited to, salaries and benefits for municipal employees or consultant fees necessary to develop or implement a new construction program, a Housing Element and Fair Share Plan, and/or an affirmative marketing program.
-In the case of a rehabilitation program, no more than 20 percent of the revenues collected from development fees shall be expended for such administrative expenses.
-Administrative funds may be used for income qualification of households, monitoring the turnover of sale and rental units, and compliance with COAH's monitoring requirements.
-Legal or other fees related to litigation opposing affordable housing sites or objecting to the Council's regulations and/or action are not eligible uses of the affordable housing trust fund. - I. Monitoring.
-Lawrence Township shall complete and return to COAH all monitoring forms included in monitoring requirements related to the collection of development fees from residential and non-residential developers, payments in lieu of constructing affordable units on site, funds from the sale of units with extinguished controls, barrier free escrow funds, rental income, repayments from affordable housing program loans, and any other funds collected in connection with Lawrence Township's housing program, as well as to the expenditure of revenues and implementation of the plan certified by COAH.
-All monitoring reports shall be completed on forms designed by COAH.
+The Township may contract with a private or public entity to administer any part of its Housing Element and Fair Share Plan, including the requirement for affordability assistance. - 5.
+No more than twenty percent (20%) of all revenues collected from development fees may be expended on administration, including, but not limited to, salaries and benefits for municipal employees or consultant fees necessary to develop or implement a new construction program, a Housing Element and Fair Share Plan, and/or an affirmative marketing program.
+In the case of a rehabilitation program, no more than twenty percent (20%) of the revenues collected from development fees shall be expended for such administrative expenses.
+Administrative funds may be used for income qualification of households, monitoring the turnover of sale and rental units, and compliance with the monitoring requirements set forth in the Court-approved April 28, 2017 executed Settlement Agreement with Fair Share Housing Center.
+Legal or other fees related to litigation opposing affordable housing sites or objecting to the Court's rulings are not eligible uses of the affordable housing trust fund.